curl/everything-curl/http-post.md

 ### Figure out what a browser sends

-A very common shortcut is to simply fill in the form with your browser and submit it and check in the browser's network development tools exactly what it sent.
+A common shortcut is to simply fill in the form with your browser and submit it and check in the browser's network development tools exactly what it sent.

 A slightly different way is to save the HTML page containing the form, and then edit that HTML page to redirect the 'action=' part of the form to your